 Either way, you’ll want to research interview lighting techniques certify you look professional.

-1. Create Valuable Course Content
+3. Create Valuable Content

 This one is a no-brainer.
 You need a detailed vision of who your ideal students are and what they are interested in learning.
 Do they want to develop a new skill and earn an online certificate?
 Do they want to help grow their own business?
 By understanding your audience’s pain points, you can create a vision for your course.

 Don’t focus on too many different areas.
-Your online course should have one focal point and not stray away from it or go off topic.
+Your online course should have one focal point and not stray away from it or go off-topic.
 Only after you see some initial success with your teachings should you diversify into other topics.

-3. Take Time to Market Your Online Course
+5. Take Time to Market Your Business

 Build a social media following.
 Create your own Facebook Business page so that you can engage with your community.
 Share your latest updates on Twitter and Instagram.
 Having a regular post schedule and providing engaging social media content will help build a community behind your brand.